Litoria raniformis

 Description

 A large species of frog that can reach up to 10 cm in body length.
 It has a green- brown back, with brown or bronze patches, and sometimes a pale longitudinal stripe along the middle.
 There is also a cream-coloured stripe from behind the eye that widens along the sides, and often a dark brown stripe from the nostril to the eye.
 The belly is white.
 The pupil is horizontal and the iris is gold.
 The groin and backs of the thighs are bright blue, and sometimes have small, bright yellow patches.
 Fingers are unwebbed and toes are fully webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Ranoidea, resulting in the proposed species name of Ranoidea raniformis.

 Breeding Biology